jsidoryn/print-app/notes.md

-## To do
+## Questions / help

 Money: cents not displaying
 Pickadate: field showing as grey/disabled

 Quotes total method: how to sum with range?

+Git issues - only ssh

+## To do

+Quote: edit a quote

 Fit 4 cards in properly + add break points

-Jobs: create edit
-Spec: create edit
-Quote: create edit

 ## Migrations